Security Model

 Privileged DinD sidecar

 Section titled “Privileged DinD sidecar”jackin’ launches a privileged docker:dind sidecar per agent.
-The agent talks to it over plain TCP inside the per-agent network.
+The sidecar auto-generates TLS certificates at startup and shares client certs with the agent container via a Docker volume.
+The agent connects over TLS-authenticated TCP (DOCKER_HOST=tcp://...:2376 with DOCKER_TLS_VERIFY=1).

-That keeps the agent away from your host Docker daemon, which is good.
-But it is still a privileged sidecar, and DinD TLS is not implemented yet.
+That keeps the agent away from your host Docker daemon and prevents unauthenticated access to the DinD daemon on the per-agent network.
+But it is still a privileged sidecar, and the auto-generated certificates are session-scoped (not pinned to an external CA).

 Open outbound network by default